FL550/simple_dwd_weatherforecast/README.md

 This is a python package for simple access to hourly forecast data for the next 10 days.
 The data is updated every six hours and updated when needed.

-Available station-IDs can be found [here](https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/mosmix_stationskatalog.cfg?view=nasPublication&nn=16102) in the third column.
+Available station-IDs can be found [here](https://www.dwd.de/DE/leistungen/met_verfahren_mosmix/mosmix_stationskatalog.cfg?view=nasPublication&nn=16102) in the third column or you can use the method `dwdforecast.get_nearest_station_id(latitude, longitude)` which tries to find it for you.

 Forecasted weather conditions are evaluated using this [table](https://www.dwd.de/DE/leistungen/opendata/help/schluessel_datenformate/kml/mosmix_element_weather_xls.xlsx?__blob=publicationFile&v=4) and then converted into these possible weather conditions: